James Porter (Presbyterian minister): Legacy

+Family

 He married, in 1780, Anna Knox of Dromore, who died in Belfast on 3 November 1823.
 Her right to an annuity from the widows' fund was for some time in doubt; it was paid (with arrears) from 1800.
+He and Anna had eight children.

 Of his five daughters, the eldest, Ellen Anne, married John Cochrane Wightman, presbyterian minister of Holywood, County Down; the second, Matilda, married Andrew Goudy, presbyterian minister of Ballywalter, County Down, and was the mother of Alexander Porter Goudy, D.D.; the fourth, Isabella, married James Templeton, presbyterian minister of Ballywalter; the fifth, Sophia, married William D. Henderson, esq., Belfast.

 Porter's eldest son, Alexander, is stated by a questionable local tradition to have carried a stand of colours at the battle of Ballynahinch (12 June 1798), being then fourteen years of age; and the story runs that he fled to Tamna Wood, and was there recognised (but not betrayed) by a soldier of the Armagh militia.
 He migrated to Louisiana, of which state he became a senator, and he died there on 13 January 1844.
 Another son, James, became attorney-general of Louisiana.